ml242/courtPO/w01/d01/harrison_powers/blog_post_01.md

 Furthermore, I will strive to challenge myself.
 Without challenge, my passion runs dry.
 If I get bored, things become very not interesting, very quick.
 If what I am working on is too easy, I will supplimement my workload with things that do not come to me easily.

 **Support** and **Inspiration** are crucial to a learning environment. **Support** is what keeps us going when the times get tough.
-We must be our own **support**, as well as, thriving on when it is given to us by others.
+We must be our own support, as well as, thriving on when it is given to us by others.

 **Support** is something that not everyone will give out willingly.
 Embrace it and share it.

 **Inspiration** is a truly important in life.
 Everyone needs a role-model.
 Doesn't have to be a person.
-Your source of **inspiration** can be a book, an album, or even your computer.
+Your source of inspiration can be a book, an album, or even your computer.
 Just make sure to keep looking and don't settle unless you are positive it is the real thing.

 Lastly, I want to touch on **Coffee**, **Beer**, and **Food**.
 These are some ridiculously vital things in life.